rclose/roger-close-academic-cv/README.md

-# README

-This is the academic CV for Roger Close, palaeobiologist extraordinaire.
+This is Roger Close's academic CV.